 In 2011, Anne Lindsey retired from Manitoba Eco-Network after serving for 23 years as Executive Director.
 In recognition of her extensive service, the Board of Directors voted to rename Manitoba Eco-Network’s Protecting Our Earth Award in her honour.

-WINNER: Turtle Lodge Indigenous Education and Wellness Centre The Turtle Lodge Indigenous Education and Wellness Centre in Sagkeeng First Nation has been leading initiatives on environmental stewardship for over 15 years.
+WINNER: Turtle Lodge Indigenous Education and Wellness Centre in Sagkeeng First Nation has been leading initiatives on environmental stewardship for over 15 years.
 The Lodge is a place for sharing universal and ancient knowledge, for reconnecting to the earth and nature, and for sharing among people of all races and nations.
 We are incredibly inspired by their accomplishments bringing Indigenous knowledge into the national conversation on climate change.
 If you are interested in knowing more about Turtle Lodge, and the important work they do, please click here.

 Caroline Chartrand who has protected more than 24 plant varieties from extinction, focusing on heirloom vegetables grown by the Red River Metis.
 For more information about Caroline Chartrand and her work please click here.